SeldonIO/seldon-core/examples/kubeflow/README.md

 2) Test and build all our reusable pipeline steps

-3) Train our NLP Pipeline with Kubeflow
+3) Use Kubeflow to Train the Pipeline and Deploy to Seldon

-4) Deploying your ML Pipeline with Seldon

-5) Test Deployed ML REST Endpoints
+5) Test Seldon Deployed ML REST Endpoints

-Let's get started! 🚀🔥
+6) Visualise Seldon's Production ML Pipelines

 # Before you start
 Make sure you install the following dependencies, as they are critical for this example to work: